 The Frazier historical marker, which used to be posted directly in front of the log house, is now located at Latitude 39.624783, Longitude -78.734500.
 The marker states, "Jane Frazier wife of Lieut.
 John Frazier was captured by the Indians near this spot in October 1755 and taken to the Miami River.
 She escaped after eighteen months made her way back to her home."
 The image below shows the historical marker.

-Jane Fraser was taken to Miami country, but eventually escaped and returned home, only to find her husband John Fraser had remarried.
+Jane Fraser was taken to Miami country, but eventually escaped and returned home, only to find her husband, the frontier gunsmith John Fraser, had remarried.
 Her captivity story was sent to Cumberland by a descendant, Mrs. Cora H. Frey, of Logansport, Indiana, for verification.
 The document ended up in the possession of James W. Thomas, who included it in the 1923 book "History of Allegany County".
 Jane's narrative states:

 My name is Jane Frazier, I was born in the year 1735 and raised near Winchester, Va.
 When nineteen years of age I was married to John Frazier, a young highland Scotchman.
 Soon after our marriage we removed to the State of Maryland and settled on a tributary of the Potomac called Tribbitts Creek, a few miles from the town of Cumberland.
 Soon after we settled my husband, a gunsmith by trade, determined to build a shop and set up his business.
 As a consequence he invited our neighbors (who at that time were few and far between) to come and assist in the building of his shop.
 Accordingly a few came and the erection of the building was commenced.